Republicans divided over Trump's posture toward Saudi Arabia | New Country 923

 Trump publicly thanked Saudi Arabia on Wednesday for plunging oil prices.
 However, OPEC, the cartel of oil-producing countries, could announce production cuts at its Dec.
 6 meeting in Vienna, nudging prices upward.

-“Thank you to Saudi Arabia, but let’s go lower!” he wrote from his Mar-a-Lago club in Palm Beach, Florida, where he’s spending Thanksgiving.
+“Thank you to Saudi Arabia, but let’s go lower!”
+Trump wrote from Mar-a-Lago, where he’s spending Thanksgiving.

 Criticism of the president will likely resume after the holiday when lawmakers return to Capitol Hill early next week.

-“Congressional Republicans will have to do a gut check,” Jon Alterman, director of the Middle East Program at the Center for Strategic and International Studies, said Wednesday.
+“Congressional Republicans will have to do a gut check,” said Jon Alterman, director of the Middle East Program at the Center for Strategic and International Studies.
 “The Republican Party has believed for more than 50 years that morality was one of the reasons why the United States won the Cold War.
 And the president walked away from that.”

 The act requires the president to report back to the Senate Foreign Relations Committee within 120 days — in this case by Feb.
-7 — on whether the crown prince was responsible for an extrajudicial killing, torture or other gross violation of internationally recognized human rights against an individual exercising freedom of expression and the administration’s decision on whether sanctions are warranted.
+7 — on whether the crown prince was responsible for an extrajudicial killing, torture or other gross violation of internationally recognized human rights against a person exercising freedom of expression and the administration’s decision on whether sanctions are warranted.

 Democrats going against the president is expected, but Republican outrage will be more difficult for Trump to shrug off.

-Before leaving for the holiday, Paul, R-Ky., lamented to The Associated Press that Trump didn’t accept the counsel he received from both him and Graham — two Republicans often at odds on foreign policy.
+Before leaving for the holiday, Paul, R-Ky., lamented to The Associated Press that Trump didn’t accept the counsel he received from him and Graham, two Republicans often at odds on foreign policy.

 Graham has said the crown prince is “irrational” and “unhinged” and warns there will be strong, bipartisan support in Congress for harsher sanctions against Saudi Arabia and members of the royal family.